enowars/EnoEngine/README.md

 ## Development

-Develop either in Visual Studio, or, for the FOSS people, for Visual Studio Code
+Develop either in Visual Studio, or, for the FOSS people, in Visual Studio Code

 - install dotnet core (on Windows, `choco install dotnetcore-sdk`)
 - run `dotnet restore`